riganti/dotvvm-samples-academy/src/DotvvmAcademy.Web/course/content/en/collections/20_facades_and_dtos/facades_and_dtos.md

 }
 ```

-`ToDoFacade` is an interface between our DotVVM application and whatever handles
-the storage of the to-do items.
-That could be a database, but it might as well be a trained monkey.
+`ToDoFacade` is a [Facade], an interface between our DotVVM application and whatever handles the storage of the to-do items.
+That could be a database, but it might as well be a be a trained monkey.
 The caller of the facade's methods doesn't need to know.

 ## ToDoItemDTO